binary-manu/arch-ansible/docs/index.md

 device nodes, capabilities).
 It will start as root in order to perform initial setup (bridges, `dbus`, libvirt and other stuff) then will drop privileges and impersonate the calling user to start the agent.
 Note that `root` here still means `root` inside a user namespace, as the container is meant to run rootless.
-A  `storage` folder is created besides the `start.sh` script, and will hold all temporary stuff, including package caches, ISO images, Vagrant boxes and logs.
-It can grow large and should be cleared periodically.

 GitHub agent configuration with valid tokens must be provided besides `start.sh` in a `config` folder.
 The files produced by running the agent